 Google, Microsoft, Samsung are the prominent examples of large company entrepreneurship.

 4. Social Entrepreneurship

 Social entrepreneurship is a set up based on a vision to produce goods and services that help in catering the social needs and problems.
-These types of entrepreneurship work for the betterment of the society.
-Many social entrepreneurships deal with the social, cultural and environmental issues faced by the society.
+These types of entrepreneurship work for the betterment of society.
+Many social entrepreneurship deal with the social, cultural and environmental issues faced by society.

-Social entrepreneurship has more emphasis on the needs of the society; it does not mean they are not profit motivated.
+Social entrepreneurship has more emphasis on the needs of society; it does not mean they are not profit-motivated.
 Social entrepreneurship should not be mistaken as a non-profit organization, except a few exemptions.

 Adam Smith explained in his famous book “The Wealth of Nation” (1776)

 It is not from the benevolence of the butcher,